A tool for collecting data from git repositories.

 What is this?

-gitwalker is a tool for collecting data from git repositories.
+_gitwalker_ is a tool for collecting data from git repositories.
 It automates the process of checking out each revision, running some command and logging the output to a JSON file.
-Additional commands can be added by writing Python classes.
+Commands are specified in the form of Python classes.